vlang/v/doc/docs.md

 f32 f64

-byteptr, voidptr, charptr, size_t // these are mostly used for C interoperability
+voidptr, size_t // these are mostly used for C interoperability

 any // similar to C's void* and Go's interface{}
 ```